Visit Kirtland Temple the first temple built by the Latter-day Saints

 If you would like to visit, tours are operated throughout the year.
 There is a “preservation fee,” which is used to help maintain the Temple.
 Tickets can be purchased at the visitor center.

-A visit to Kirtland Temple can easily be combined with the many other wonderful things to do in the greater Cleveland area: Cuyahoga Valley National Park and the James.
-A Garfield National Historic Site are nearby.
+A visit to Kirtland Temple can easily be combined with the many other wonderful things to do in the greater Cleveland area: Cuyahoga Valley National Park and the James A. Garfield National Historic Site are nearby.
 The Rock and Roll Hall of Fame and the Cleveland Museum of Art are just a few of the attractions C-town has to offer.

 Enjoyed reading this article?
 Share with a friend...